muhammadfarhan720/STDP_learning_engine/README.md

 This circuit is the component that implements brain-inspired on-chip STDP learning in AI accelerators.

-> 🛠️ This design was collaboratively developed by [Muhammad Farhan](https://github.com/muhammadfarhan720) and [Aaryan Dhawan](https://github.com/aaryanvdhawan).
+> 🛠️ This design was collaboratively developed by [Muhammad Farhan Azmine](https://github.com/muhammadfarhan720) and [Aaryan Dhawan](https://github.com/aaryanvdhawan).